-In this article, we highlight 4 alternatives to 99designs, some of which follow similar business models, and others which provide graphic design services through different structures.
+In this article, we highlight 5 99designs alternatives, some of which follow similar business models, and others which provide graphic design services through different structures.

 There’s always a chance that one service is going to integrate with your current operations better than the other.